OksanaTka/PermissionLibrary/README.md

   permission_manager = new Permission_Manager(this, MainActivity.this,requestPermissionLauncher,manuallyPermissionResultLauncher);
 ```

-Add your permissions to permission`s list:
+Add your permissions to list:

-* to add single permission:
+* to add a single permission:
 ```java
   permission_manager.addPermissionToList(All_Permissions.CAMERA);
 ```
-* to add all permissions:
+* to add multiple permissions:
 You can use: ``new String[]{All_Permissions.CAMERA , All_Permissions.CONTACS}`` or ``All_Permissions.ALL_PERMISSIONS``
 ```java
   permission_manager.setPermissionsList(All_Permissions.ALL_PERMISSIONS);
 ```

-Add Request Permission:
+Implement ``ActivityResultLauncher<String[]>`` for request multiple permissions:
 ```java
   private ActivityResultLauncher<String[]> requestPermissionLauncher = registerForActivityResult(
       new ActivityResultContracts.RequestMultiplePermissions(), (Map<String, Boolean> isGranted) -> {